camroth/ASBanker/README.md

 ASBanker
 ========

 Simplifies adding In App Purchases to iOS applications.
+Create a Banker, set its delegate and pass an array of your In App Purchase products to it, easy!
+The Banker handles the rest including storing the transactions and handling errors.

 Setup
 -----